professorplumb/ValidAJAX/README.md

 ### What is planned for the future?

  - Provide installer for grunt, bower, etc.
- - Custom events for listeners to attach to (`beforeValidation`, etc.)
  - Validate multiple inputs together, or the whole form at once
  - Encryption of GET params